 Geoff Scofield joined the Company in 1994 as the inaugural manager of the Casino office, the first to be established outside Grafton.
 He continued in that position until December 2005 when he assumed the newly established role of Regional Manager for the Northern area.
 In December 2007, he was appointed General Manager - Finance and in July 2008 became a director of the Company.
-In March 2012 he was appointed Chief Executive Officer of the Company.
+He previously held the position of Chief Executive Officer of the Company from March 2012 to June 2024.